Highway 1

 Cliffs of Coastal Central California

 The sea cliffs and coastal mountains of Big Sur serve to isolate this stretch of Highway 1.
 Gas, supermarkets, and cell service are all tough to come by.
 But what the region lacks in common conveniences, it makes up in breathtaking vistas.
 Whales, sea otters, and the endangered California Condor are regularly spotted wildlife.
-Just plan ahead if you hope to snag one of the amazing campsites along this stretch.
+Just plan ahead if you hope to snag one of the fantastic campsites along this stretch.

 Below Big Sur